 This is a follow up story for Lemonlight .
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 My name is Hope Horner, and I’m the co-founder and CEO of Lemonlight, a self-serve video production engine that allows brands and agencies to create high-quality content on-demand and at scale.

 In 2014, the average cost of a commercial was $342,000 according to the American Advertising Association.
 This made video production unrealistic for small- and medium-sized businesses - a market that was hungry for digital marketing solutions.

 As video technology became less expensive, we recognized the opportunity to produce high-quality content affordably and pass those savings on to customers.
 We commoditized the video industry by creating transparency in the pricing and production process that allowed clients to customize the video services they needed.

 Today, Lemonlight continues to pioneer the industry through cutting edge technology that’s designed to offer video intelligence solutions to increase our customer’s ROI and create custom content at scale.